influxdata/docs-v2/content/v2.0/reference/line-protocol.md

 ---
 title: Line protocol reference
 description: >
-  Line Protocol is a text based format for writing data points to InfluxDB.
+  InfluxDB uses Line Protocol to write data points.
-  It provides InfluxDB the measurement, tag set, field set, and timestamp of a data point.
+  It is a text-based format that provides the measurement, tag set, field set, and timestamp of a data point.
 menu:
   v2_0_ref:
     name: Line protocol